andrewbolster/pi-guide/wifi.md

 # Guide to connecting to a wireless network

-If you want to connect your Raspberry Pi to the internet or local network then you will need to follow these steps:
+If you want to connect your Raspberry Pi to the internet or local network via wifi then you will need to follow these steps:

 ## Connecting to wireless LAN